quantifiedcode/python-anti-patterns/docs/correctness/no_exception_type_specified.rst

         return result

 With this pattern, you are able to handle exceptions based on their actual exception-type.
 The first exception type that matches the current error is handled first.
-Thus, it is recommended to handle specific exception types first (e.g,.
-ZeroDivisionError) and generic error types (e.g., Exception) towards the end of the try-except block.
+Thus, it is recommended to handle specific exception types first (e.g., ZeroDivisionError) and generic error types (e.g., Exception) towards the end of the try-except block.

 **Cleanup actions (optional)**: The `else`-clause executes only, if no exception occurred.
 It is useful to log the success of your code.
 The `finally`-block executes under all circumstances — no matter if an error occured or not.
 It is useful to clean up the `try-except` block.